 Some infants may have rare metabolic disorders where they are unable to digest or tolerate various components of typical formula.
 Specialty formulas are created for children with conditions like phenylketonuria (PKU) and tyrosinemia.
 Since these conditions are rare, these formulas often have to be ordered from the pharmaceutical company.
 Your physician and dietitian will advise you about the use of these formulas.

-If you are concerned about your baby formula, you should discuss these questions with your pediatrician.
-There may be other tactics that you can try before placing your baby on baby formula without iron.
-Changing to a formula without iron without your physician's knowledge might leave your infant without the nutrients that he or she needs.
+If you are concerned about your baby's formula, you should discuss any questions you may have with your pediatrician.
+He may have other suggestions or options that you can try.
+Changing to a low iron formula without your physician's knowledge may leave your baby without the important and necessary nutrients that he or she needs.